Donaldttt/fuzzyy/README.md

 " Default to 1 if vim-devicons is installed, 0 otherwise let g:fuzzyy_devicons = 1

-" Enable dropdown theme
+" Whether enable dropdown theme
 " Default to 0
-let g:fuzzyy_dropdown = 1
+let g:fuzzyy_dropdown = 0

 " Enable FuzzyMRUFiles command.
 " If enabled, the MRU list will be recorded into ~/.vim_mru_files in Unix